 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
 While there will always be a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
 Noise can be due to loose parts, failing belts, and a number of other factors that are addressed during scheduled tune-ups.
-Failing parts can even cause loud, disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+Failing parts can even cause extremely disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will affect the peace and quiet in your home.
-By maintaining your HVAC system on a regular basis, you’ll avoid these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system on a regular basis, you’ll avoid these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
 Many furnaces have a tendancy to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
-If your furnace work with a humidifier to sustain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+If your furnace work with a humidifier to maintain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t operate properly and you’ll be left with dry air inside your home.
 Talk to your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
-In most cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is unnecessary.
-Ensuring your humidifier is maintained right along with your heating system will increase your indoor comfort levels during the heating season.
+In many cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is not needed.
+Ensuring your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.

 You and your family deserve a healthy, safe and comfortable home.
 Learn how your HVAC system affects indoor comfort by browsing a number of other articles we have on our blog.
-If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at or schedule an appointment online.
+If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 519-804-1617 or schedule an appointment online.